 - Indonesia lies between the Pacific Ring of Fire, where 90% of earthquakes occur, and the Alpide belt, the second-most active seismic zone,.

 Why was the 2004 Indian Ocean tsunami so destructive and deadly?

-The first giant waves from the Indian Ocean tsunami reached Banda Aceh, a city of about 300,000 people within 15 or 20 minutes after the earthquake.
+The first giant waves from the Indian Ocean tsunami reached Banda Aceh, an Indonesian city of about 300,000 people, within 15 or 20 minutes of the earthquake.
 Few residents of the densely populated area realized that the earthquake they had felt could cause a tsunami, and there was little time to flee to higher ground.

-Traveling as fast as 500 mph, the waves spread out to distant countries including Thailand, Sri Lanka, and India.
+Traveling as fast as 500 mph, the waves spread to other countries, including India, Myanmar, Sri Lanka, and Thailand.
 With no warning, coastal populations were caught by the pounding waves.
-Many families that made their living fishing lost everything; whole communities were wiped out by the tsunami.
+Many families that made their living fishing lost everything; the tsunami wiped out whole communities.

 How did World Vision help people recover from the 2004 Indian Ocean earthquake and tsunami?

-World Vision focused on the needs of children, families, and their communities, with programs to provide protection, healthcare, education, and livelihoods.
-We provided training and employment opportunities to 40,000 people, child-rights awareness sessions for more than 27,000 people, educational support for more than 2,000 teachers and 137,000 children, and implemented community-level disaster risk reduction programs.
+Livelihoods empowerment and education: We offered training and employment opportunities to 40,000 people, conducted child-rights awareness sessions for more than 27,000 people, and extended educational support to over 2,000 teachers and 137,000 children.

-Most tsunami-related rehabilitation work was completed by 2007.
-Today, World Vision’s expansive child sponsorship, health, education, water, food, agriculture, and income-generating activities are found across each of the tsunami-affected countries.
+Most of World Vision’s tsunami-related rehabilitation was successfully completed by 2007.
+However, our impact endures through many ongoing initiatives, as today, World Vision’s child sponsorship, health, education, water, food, agriculture, and livelihoods programs continue to flourish across countries that were affected by the devastating tsunami.